How I may help

 Reload this page Programming Strings

-Here is my comparison of how to program string handling in LoadRunner C, Java, VB, PL/SQL, and other languages.
+Here is a comparison of how string handling is programmed in various languages (LoadRunner C, Java, .NET, VB, PL/SQL, MS T-SQL).

 Sound: Future beep